maxnordstrom/CTF_writeups/2025-05-15-Outpost24CTF/storage_of_ancient_egyptian_artifacts/README.md

 ## 🔎 Artifact IDs in the URL

 Aha!
-I remembered that each artifact had an **ID in the bottom right corner** – which also appeared in the **URL** when viewing it.
+I remembered that each artifact had an **ID in the bottom right corner**, which also appeared as part of the **URL** when viewing it: `../artifact/c4ca4238a0b923820dcc509a6f75849b`

 ![Security note](images/artifact_id.png)

-My go-to move: use the artifact ID shown in the admin profile to manually access a hidden page.
+My go-to move: use the artifact ID found on the admin profile page in the URL.
+Thus trying to manually access a hidden page: `../artifact/a7f39e1cb8d542b6c9184b8374fe36a1`

 Boom.
 It worked.
 I found **The Mask of Osiris** and **the flag**.